 Hugh: You mentioned Clement Stone.
 In that chain of people he influenced, was Napoleon Hill one of those?

 Berny: Napoleon Hill worked for my dad’s company until he died.
-He was coached by Dad from the 1950’s.
+He was coached by Dad from the 1950s.
 My first memory of him was at four years old on his lap.
 In our house, because he had stayed for quite a while with us, he was Uncle Nappy.
 He guided us.
 He was great with children.
 He was a very dignified, removed man.
 As all great men that are out in the world and have a public persona, if you are living with them, you see the other part.
-My dad was seen as a giant in human potential with what he could offload mentally in conversations when people came to see him, but those who knew Dad well, his humor was his glue—people remember how funny he was.
-Napoleon Hill was particularly funny, but in a dry, sarcastic, intellectual way.
+My dad was seen as a giant in human potential with what he could offload mentally in conversations when people came to see him, but for those who knew Dad well, his humor was his glue—people remember how funny he was.
+Napoleon Hill was particularly funny but in a dry, sarcastic, intellectual way.
 When I got to be older, I really appreciated his humor a lot more.
-Dad, he would always be laughing and having such fun while doing very serious work in human potential.
+Dad would always be laughing and having such fun while doing very serious work on human potential.

 Hugh: Near you across the state is Disneyworld.
 Disney certainly changed the whole makeup of that part of the country, and his legacy is profound.
 Near me is the Napoleon Hill Center in West Virginia.
 Napoleon Hill certainly influenced Tony Robbins and a bunch of those other thought leaders from his work Think and Grow Rich.
 His concepts of the law of attraction and laws of success were so profound.
 You grew up experiencing these people in person.
 What about them impacted your life?
 And your dad, how did he impact your life?
 What gave you the vision, the passion, the momentum, the wisdom to build a legacy for yourself?